FrozenNode/Laravel-Administrator/src/docs/field-type-relationship.md

 		},
 	)

-The `options_filter` is passed the query builder instance so that you can modify query however you like.
+The `options_filter` is passed the query builder instance so that you can modify the query however you like.

 <a name="constraining-relationships"></a>
 ## Constraining Relationships